 Students may transfer to Mississippi State University from regionally accredited community, junior or senior colleges for any period of enrollment, provided they have earned a 2.0 GPA (as computed by Mississippi State University) on all college courses attempted as well as earned a 2.0 GPA on the 30-hours of core courses.
 Transfer students should look at the transfer course equivalent guide to determine which courses will transfer.

-Students completing a major in Human Sciences with a concentration in Human Development & Family Studies and an emphasis in Child Studies and choosing to pursue Pre-K/K licensure take both the Praxis II Education of Young Children (0021/5021) and the Praxis II Principles of Learning and Teaching: Early Childhood (0621/5621).
+Students completing a major in Human Development and Family Science with an emphasis in Child Development may choose to pursue Pre-K/K licensure by taking both the Praxis II Education of Young Children (0021/5021) and the Praxis II Principles of Learning and Teaching: Early Childhood (0621/5621).

 |Fall 2006 Cohort||Fall 2007 Cohort||Fall 2008 Cohort||Fall 2009 Cohort|